Found us from search engine?

 The scientific way of measuring readability is based on factors such as:

-Basically, if a written text is easy to read and understand, then it has good readability.
+Basically, if a written text is easy to read and understand, then it has a good readability.
 We usually measure content readability by approximately estimating students of which grade could understand the written text.
 A study has found that the average human could read a grade 9 text, but would prefer to read texts that are 2 grades lower for leisure reading.

 There are also plenty of algorithms that are designed to measure content readability and that is how robots or search engines measure them.
 One of the most popular algorithms for calculating content readability is the Flesch-Kincaid readability score.
 Other algorithms include Gunning-Fog, Coleman-Liau, SMOG index, etc…